Home | Folk Music | Childrens' ![]() | Go to sleep my baby |

 Since writing the above, I have been amazed at the number and variety of versions all you kind people have sent me to be posted.
 As of June 2004, the following surfers have contributed versions:

-Thanks to surfer Karen Williams, correspondence has been re-opened.
-She has an interesting question regarding this songs popularity and as a result a new webpage Go to sleep my baby: Odds and Ends has opened for business.
+Karen Williams, correspondence has been re-opened.
+She has an interesting question regarding this songs popularity and as a result a section

 Go to sleep my baby close your pretty eyes,